-So bringing all of this into context of holiday spending, what are some ways to come together as a couple and get through the season feeling like you made sound decisions?
+So bringing all of this into the context of holiday spending, what are some ways to come together as a couple and get through the season feeling like you made sound decisions?
+When dealing with sex addiction recovery, the financial stress of the holidays can be stressful and may even make you want to on sexual compulsions.
 The American Psychological Association (APA) offers similar good ideas to help you deal with the financial stress around the holidays.

 - Make one financial decision at a time.
 Simplify your spending by spacing out your financial decisions instead of binging and becoming overwhelmed.

 - Track your spending.
 Research shows that tracking can be an effective tool.
 Keep a daily list of how you spend your money.